· · · ·

 • Using a knife or nut chopper, chop pecans.

 • Wash and drain fresh blueberries in a colander.
-Sprinkle with flour and stir to coat.
+Sprinkle with all-purpose flour and stir to coat.
 Set aside until ready to use.

 Make the Crumb Topping